 When taking a shower, here are 3 tips from Christina to limit the risk of water leakage to your PICC Line:

 Overall, when in doubt, it’s better to overestimate than underestimate the possibility of getting your PICC line wet!
+Keeping your PICC line dry is important for avoiding infection.
 Whether you take the basic route or Christina’s “overkill” route, make sure to follow these tips to ensure as little water leakage as possible!
 You can also check out Christina’s video blog on Youtube and follow her weekly posts!

 Got more questions about PICC Line?
 Join us in our Friends in the Fight Group to connect with our community.